 Couples therapy has seen an explosion in new, ground-breaking research over the last 15 years.
 Improved brain-imaging technology, attachment research, nervous system insights as they relate to trauma, and studies on how to most effectively help our minds ‘learn new tricks’ have led to radical shifts in couples counseling.
 Gone are the 1970s approaches that emphasized structured communication and the therapist teaching each person how to behave or not to behave.
 Or even approaches that place the couples therapist in a mediator position, determining right and wrong.
 The new models of couples counseling focus on practicing new skills live in session, working as a team to improve, and helping each partner understand the other’s automatic reactions in order to increase safety, understanding and love.

-John teaches Couples and Family Therapy at the new Dell/Seton Medical School, and is an adjunct professor in the Masters in Counseling program at St. Edward’s University.
+John developed the Couples and Family Therapy at the Dell/Seton Medical School, and is an adjunct professor in the Masters in Counseling program at St. Edward’s University.
 He presented “Bringing Interpersonal Neuroscience into Couples Therapy“ at the national Attachment, Trauma & Intimacy Conference in 2016 and collaborates with Dr. Diane Poole-Heller as a faculty member in her international Therapy Mastermind series.
 He is currently working on an innovative approach to couples therapy named Presence Therapy, that integrates mindfulness, interpersonal neurobiology, experiential psychotherapy and psychobiology.

 Our approach to couples work is generally challenging, deep, and rewarding.
 With our support, couples work to get to the bottom of their issues so that they can be fearless at home and masters of their partnership.
 Goals are set at the beginning of the work and we move efficiently toward meeting them.
 Couples should come in ready to take their relationship to the next level!